Zebra mussel: By location

 From their first appearance in North American waters in 1988, zebra mussels have spread to a large number of waterways, including Lake Simcoe in the Great Lakes region, the Mississippi, Hudson, St. Lawrence, Ohio, Cumberland, Missouri, Tennessee, Huron, Colorado, and Arkansas rivers, and, by mid-2023, 31 lakes and seven river basins in Texas.
 However, zebra mussels could not establish reproducing populations in Kentucky Lake (Tennessee River).
 This may be due to relatively low dissolved calcium levels in this water body.

 In 2009, the Massachusetts Department of Conservation and Recreation confirmed that zebra mussels had been found in Laurel Lake in the Berkshires.
 That same year, the Minnesota Department of Natural Resources announced that live zebra mussels had been found in Pelican Lake.
 This was the first confirmed sighting in the Red River Basin, which extends across the international border into the province of Manitoba.
 In 2013, their presence in Manitoba's Lake Winnipeg was confirmed, and aggressive efforts to eradicate them in 2014 have not succeeded.
-New contamination was found outside treated areas of Lake Winnipeg in 2015, and they have also been found in the Red River near the lake in Selkirk Park in 2015.
+New contamination was found outside treated areas of Lake Winnipeg in 2015, and it was also found in the Red River near the lake in Selkirk Park in 2015.
 Large numbers were seen at Grand Beach in 2017.

 In July 2010, the North Dakota Game and Fish Department confirmed the presence of zebra mussel veliger in the Red River between Wahpeton, North Dakota, and Breckenridge, Minnesota.
 As recently as 2008, California similarly reported invasions.

 In 2011, an invasion of zebra mussels shut down a water pipeline in the Dallas area.
 This resulted in reduced water supplies during a drought year, worsening water restrictions across the Dallas area.

 A common inference made by scientists predicts that the zebra mussel will continue spreading passively, by ship and by pleasure craft, to more rivers in North America.
 Trailered boat traffic is the most likely vector for invasion into Western North America.
 This spread is preventable if boaters thoroughly clean and dry their boats and associated equipment before transporting them to new bodies of water.
-Since no North American predator or combination of predators has been shown to significantly reduce zebra mussel numbers, such spread would most likely result in permanent establishment of zebra mussels in many North American waterways.
+Since no North American predator or combination of predators has been shown to significantly reduce zebra mussel numbers, such a spread would most likely result in the permanent establishment of zebra mussels in many North American waterways.

 A major decrease in the concentration of dissolved oxygen was observed in the Seneca River in central New York in the summer of 1993.
 This decrease was caused by extremely high concentrations of zebra mussels in the watershed.
 Additionally, the Seneca River had significantly less chlorophyll in the water, which is used as a measure of phytoplankton biomass, because of the presence of zebra mussels.